* Translated by AI

 In the first game on the 17th, Kim Min-seok entered as a pinch hitter in the bottom of the 8th inning with two outs and a runner on second base while his team trailed 2-5.
 He hit a two-run double to right-center field off pitcher Jo Sang-woo.
 His helmet came off as he made a head-first slide into second base for a safe call.

-Kim Min-seok removing his helmet himself while running around first base after hitting a double down the right-field line in the bottom of the 10th inning of extra innings against KIA on the 18th. /Photo=Broadcast screen capture
+Kim Min-seok removing his helmet himself while rounding first base after hitting a double down the right-field line in the bottom of the 10th inning of extra innings against KIA on the 18th. /Photo=Broadcast screen capture

-Kim Min-seok removing his helmet himself while running around first base after hitting a double down the right-field line in the bottom of the 10th inning of extra innings against KIA on the 18th. /Photo=Broadcast screen capture
+Kim Min-seok removing his helmet himself while rounding first base after hitting a double down the right-field line in the bottom of the 10th inning of extra innings against KIA on the 18th. /Photo=Broadcast screen capture

 In the game on the 18th, he started as the fifth batter and led off the bottom of the 10th inning of extra innings with the score tied 4-4, hitting a double down the right-field line off Hong Min-gyu.
-A scene was captured on the broadcast screen of him removing his helmet with his hand while running around first base.
+Broadcast footage captured him removing his helmet with his hand while rounding first base.
 After reaching second base, he scored the walk-off run on Lee Yu-chan's subsequent double to center field.

 On the 19th, he hit two doubles.
 In the bottom of the 5th inning with two outs and a runner on second base while leading 3-2, he hit a one-run double to left-center field off Yang Hyun-jong.
-In the bottom of the 7th inning with a 6-2 lead, he pulled out a double to left-center field off Han Jae-seung.
-Both were all-out sprints that inevitably caused his helmets to come off, and his ability to pull and push the ball stood out.
+In the bottom of the 7th inning with a 6-2 lead, he hit a double to left-center field off Han Jae-seung.
+Both were all-out sprints that inevitably caused his helmet to come off, and his ability to pull and push the ball stood out.

 Kim Min-seok (right) performing a celebration after hitting a double in the bottom of the 5th inning against KIA on the 19th. /Photo=Reporter Kim Jin-kyung